pdee/pdee/doc/commands-python-mode.rst

 If cursor is at end of a symbol, try to complete Otherwise call ‘py-indent-line’

-If ‘(region-active-p)’ returns ‘t’, indent region.
+If ‘(use-region-p)’ returns ‘t’, indent region.
 Use ‘C-q TAB’ to insert a literally TAB-character

 In python-mode ‘py-complete-function’ is called,